Shinya Lin

 VVD21 MAX/MSP patch

-As a percussive instrument, having four buttons (A-D) control the samples that are being played: R-knob is filtering folders and changing the samples that A-D buttons will be playing, and L-knob is giving the playback speed of each sample.
+As a percussive instrument, it features four buttons (A-D) that control the samples being played.
+The R-knob is responsible for filtering folders and changing the samples that the A-D buttons will trigger, while the L-knob sets the playback speed for each sample.

-Processing: Fx-L decides whether the samples are going through spectral filters, if not, the samples stay the same and go to the next phase; Fx-R controls which speakers the sounds are played, I have set up three speakers which are stereo (right and left) and center.
+In terms of processing, the Fx-L knob determines whether the samples pass through spectral filters.
+If not, the samples remain unaltered and proceed to the next phase.
+The Fx-R knob controls which speakers play the sounds.
+I've configured three speakers: stereo (right and left) and a center speaker.

 Notes: